ckahle33/ol/README.md

 9. set up the test DB with `rake db:migrate RAILS_ENV=test` run the suite with `rake test`

 10. That's it!! ( I think).
 Any quetions please email me @ ckahle33@gmail.com for clarification.
 Thanks!

+Credits: I am leveraging the kaminari gem to simplify pagination, the puma web server gem, and the mysql2 gem.